-- In order to ensure that such health effects are minimized, each employee /user shall complete the E-learning DSE Training Module (awareness level) This training informs the user of Work Related Upper Limb Disorders (WRULD's), correct workstation setup and best working practices. - After this training, users will be able to properly adjust their workstation to suit their own physiology. - If it is found that elements of the workstation and equipment cannot be adjusted to suit the user, or health or medical conditions require consideration, then the DSE Self-Assessment Form should be completed in conjunction with the user's line manager. - Send the assessment to the Central Health & Safety Team.
-If required, the University Health and Safety Advisor can assist with the completion of the self-assessment form.
+- In order to ensure that such health effects are minimised, each employee /user shall complete the E-learning DSE Training Module (awareness level).
+This training informs the user of Work Related Upper Limb Disorders (WRULD's), correct workstation setup and best working practices. - After this training, users will be able to properly adjust their workstation to suit their own physiology.